 Cable FAQs

-Our Wind River interconnects are minimalist designs which follow Western Electric design principles: ultra low capacitance, minimal use of plastic, and no Teflon.
+Our Wind River interconnects are minimalist designs which follow classic Western Electric design principles: ultra low capacitance, minimal use of plastic, and no Teflon.
+Of course, Teflon hadn't been developed yet 😉

 They are extremely labor intensive to build (about 4 hours to build a 1m pair).